saddansyah/skripsi-be/README.md

 ## How to Safely Resetting Database
 First of all, dont use `bunx prisma migrate reset` to reset database, since it would bring catasthrope out of your supabase db.
 Instead, you can follow these steps below.

-1. Delete the entire tables and enum in `public` schema via Supabase GUI
+1. Delete the entire tables and enums in `public` schema via Supabase GUI
 ```sql
 -- Delete Tables in Public Schema